edenreich/console-generator/README.md

 # Console Component

-An helper / util for the console-component, this cli help to generate commands quickly.
+A code genrator for the console-component, it generate commands quickly, so you can be more productive and focus only on code.

 ## Basic Usage